 Beaches and Coves Altea, 8 kilometres of coast with a varied choice.
 Two yacht clubs, two marinas and a fishing port.

+Along its 8 kilometres of coastline, Altea offers a wonderful choice of beaches, coves and cliffs, as well as the amazing Morro de Toix which closes the bay on the northern side.
 A large inlet where small coves and beaches follow one another as far as the port’s breakwater, which ends with L’Alfas del Pi, whose beach closes the inlet at the foot of Punta Bombarda and the lighthouse of Altea.
-As well as its large choice of nautical activities, Altea has a golf club located in Sierra de Bernia.
+As well as its large choice of nautical activities, Altea has a golf club located in Sierra de Bernia

 Altea’s wide choice of beaches and coves include:

 - The Cap Blanch beach, located to the south of the town of Altea and the yacht club, stretches as far as the Playa de L’Albir beach.
 It is a semi-urban beach with large areas of golden sand alternated with areas of pebbles and gravel.
 A beach that in 2006, 2007 and 2008 obtained the BLUE FLAG distinction.
 The beach offers information on the state of the sea, as well as a Red Cross post, camping, restaurant, parking, public telephones, windsurf (you can rent boards during the summer months), bus, taxi, rescue service and foot showers.